RedCoolBeans/dockerlint/README.md

 With [npm](https://npmjs.org/) just do:

-    npm install -g dockerlint
+    $ [sudo] npm install -g dockerlint

+## Usage

+Once installed it's as easy as:

+    dockerlint -f Dockerfile

+Which will parse the file and notify you about any actual errors (such an omitted tag when `:` is set), and warn you about common pitfalls or bad idiom such as the common use case of `ADD`.

+In order to treat warnings as errors, use the `-p` flag.

+## Roadmap

+- Add support for --version which checks against a specific Docker version
+- Refactor code to move the rule specific functions into a Rule class

 ## License

 MIT, please see the LICENSE file.

-## ToDo
+## Contributing

-- Add support for --version which checks against a specific Docker version
-- Move the rule specific functions into a Rule class
+1. Fork it
+2. Create your feature branch (`git checkout -b my-new-feature`)
+3. Commit your changes (`git commit -am 'Add some feature'`)
+4. Push to the branch (`git push origin my-new-feature`)
+5. Create new Pull Request